-- lower asset-based fees resulting from lower average separate account balances, a portion of which is offset in other expenses; - higher other expenses net investment spread due to: - higher deferred compensation investment yields on our fixed income portfolio, as proceeds from maturing investments and operational expenses; the growth in the investment portfolio were invested at higher yields than the portfolio average; - higher average invested assets resulting from positive net flows in the general account; - lower interest credited to policyholders due to changes made in the prior period in connection with the AAR and current period actuarial modeling improvements, net of higher interest credited consistent with higher account balances; - higher returns from short-term investments; and - higher transition services agreement expenses; returns on other limited partnerships;
+- higher fee income due to higher reinsurance fees commensurate with an increase in deposit balances resulting from increased sales; and - higher net investment spread due to: - higher average invested assets resulting from positive net flows in the general account; and - higher investment yields on our fixed income portfolio, as proceeds from maturing investments and the growth in the investment portfolio were invested at higher yields than the portfolio average; - higher average invested assets resulting from positive net flows in the general account; - lower interest credited to policyholders due to changes made in the prior period in connection with the AAR and current period actuarial modeling improvements, net of higher interest credited consistent with higher account balances; - higher returns from short-term investments; and - higher returns on other limited partnerships;

-- lower returns on real estate limited partnerships and LLCs; - lower costs associated with insurance-related activities due a net decrease in liability balances resulting from changes made in the current period in connection with the AAR; and - lower other expenses due to lower asset-based variable annuity expenses resulting from lower average separate account balances, a portion of which is offset in fee income; and income. - higher costs associated with insurance-related activities Key unfavorable impact was lower asset-based fees resulting from lower average separate account balances, a portion of which is offset in other expenses.
+- lower returns on real estate limited partnerships and LLCs; - lower costs associated with insurance-related activities due a net decrease in liability balances resulting from changes made in the current period with the AAR; and - lower other expenses due to lower asset-based variable annuity expenses resulting from lower average separate account balances, a portion of which is offset in fee income.

+Key unfavorable impact was lower asset-based fees resulting from lower average separate account balances, a portion of which is offset in other expenses.

 The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 19% in the current period compared to 18% in the prior period.
-Our effective tax rate differs from the statutory tax rate primarily due to a decrease the impacts of the dividends received deduction.
+Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deduction.